 - His wife often woke him up and told him to stop sleeping on his back because he was snoring.

-If you have apnea, your breathing stops and starts all through the night.
+If you have sleep apnea, your breathing stops and starts all through the night.
 It can be serious.
 There are three main types of sleep apnea.

 Obstructive sleep apnea